ramanv0/Gitlet/README.md

 Gitlet distinguishes several different kinds of objects.
 The main ones are:
 - **blobs**: Essentially the contents of files.
 - **trees**: Directory structures mapping names to references to blobs and other trees (subdirectories).
 - **commits**: Combinations of log messages, other metadata (commit date, author, etc.), a reference to a tree, and references to parent commits.
-The repository also maintains a mapping from branch heads (in this course, we've used names like master, proj2, etc.) to references to commits, so that certain important commits have symbolic names.
+The repository also maintains a mapping from branch heads to references to commits, so that certain important commits have symbolic names.

 Gitlet further simplifies Git by:
 - Incorporating trees into commits and not dealing with subdirectories (so there will be one "flat" directory of plain files for each repository).